Rowshan Ershad: Political career

 As the first lady during 1982–1990, Ershad was active in social welfare and in promoting the rights of women and children.
 She was the chief patron of the Bangladesh Jatiya Mohila Sangstha.

 In 1975, Ershad became the founder-president of the Sena Paribar Kalyan Samity (Armed Forces Family Welfare Association).
 She attended the UN Special Convention on Drug Abuse in 1985.

-In November 2023, Ershad announced she would not participate at the 2024 Bangladeshi general election.
+In November 2023, Ershad announced she would not participate in the 2024 Bangladeshi general election.

-In May 2025, Ershad's ancestorial home in Mymensingh was vandalized on Thursday by members of the Anti-Discrimination Student Movement protesting its conversion into a commercial restaurant.
-Activists had earlier demanded the site be turned into a July Memorial Museum, calling the house "Dalal Mahal" following the fall of the Sheikh Hasina led Awami League government.
+In May 2025, Ershad's ancestral home in Mymensingh was vandalized on Thursday by members of the Anti-Discrimination Student Movement protesting its conversion into a commercial restaurant.
+Activists had earlier demanded the site be turned into a July Memorial Museum, calling the house "Dalal Mahal" following the fall of the Sheikh Hasina-led Awami League government.
 Despite submitting a memorandum to local authorities, construction continued, prompting the attack led by student leader Walid Ahmed.